Electric vehicles (EVs) are significantly quieter than traditional combustion engine vehicles, which makes them an environmentally friendly option.

 Additionally, newer four-wheel EVs are required to be equipped with an acoustic vehicle alert system (AVAS) to alert pedestrians, especially when the vehicle is reversing or travelling at low speeds.

-How silent are Electric Vehicles?
+How silent are electric cars?

 Where does the noise come from?